-- Energy saving: Glass windows tend to provide easy access to both the heat and the glare of the sun to enter homes, offices and even cars.
-But this in turn results in an increased temperature and hot and humid climate within the room.
+Glass windows tend to provide easy access to both the heat and the glare of the sun to enter homes, offices and even cars.
+But this, in turn, results in increased temperature and hot and humid climate within the room.
 In spring and summers, this directly translates into an additional burden for the air-conditioning which has to bring down the increased temperature considerably to reach the comfortable level set.
 There is thus a definite spike in the electricity bills during the summer.

-- Protection: Tinted glass also protects the constituents of a room, be it the wooden furniture of floor, the fabrics associated with the curtains etc., the leather associated with the chairs and the furniture, the carpets protecting the floor and infusing a comfortable warmth and softness when walked on it.
+Protection: Tinted glass also protects the constituents of a room, be it the wooden furniture of the floor, the fabrics associated with the curtains, etc., the leather associated with the chairs and the furniture, the carpets protecting the floor and infusing a comfortable warmth and softness when walked on it.

-- Security and Privacy: As mentioned earlier, tinted windows also provide much needed security from the prying eyes of neighbors, colleagues, boss etc… In addition they also enable transactions and deals to take place in the privacy of closed doors without letting the world peep into it.
+Security and Privacy: As mentioned earlier, tinted windows also provide much-needed protection from the prying eyes of neighbors, colleagues, boss, etc… Also, they also enable transactions and deals to take place in the privacy of closed doors without letting the world peep into it.

 Best time to tint windows